 - Before you cook, preheat the grill or oven.

 - Do not thaw in the microwave.
-Place it in the fridge and then let it sit for a half hour at room temperature.
+Place it in the fridge and then let it sit for a half-hour at room temperature.

 - Cover it with olive oil or avocado oil to prevent it from drying out.

 Grass-fed beef is more expensive than grain-fed, but what you get for your money is so much better.
 CATOs and huge agricultural enterprises sell their grain-fed beef for less money because it costs them less.
 They fatten the cows up with inexpensive grains, and they do it as quickly as they can.
 You may be getting beef, but it is nowhere near the quality.
 When you adopt the keto lifestyle, you are making a commitment to your health.
 It is always a good idea to select high-quality food that you can afford.
 The highest nutrition and the most benefit will come from grass-fed organic beef.
 Grass-fed beef is just as high quality, and the lack of an organic seal doesn’t mean that there is anything wrong with it.
 If the cattle are raised on pastures in good conditions, the beef will contain the nutrients you want.
-What you pay for in beef will be savings because you won’t need to find those nutrients in other foods, as grass-fed beef is one of the most nutrient-dense foods you can eat.
+What you pay for in beef will be saved because you won’t need to find those nutrients in other foods, as grass-fed beef is one of the most nutrient-dense foods you can eat.